kseekins/kseekins.github.io/essays/disorganizedStudentLearnsCodingStandards.md

 <img class = "img-fluid" src= "./noLuckyet2.8.24ICS314.png">

 Still no luck, love is in the song lyrics but my function can't see it.

+## AI Use In this Essay

+No AI help was received to write this essay.